wiwichips/smus/README.md

-# smus
+# smus (Work in Progress)
-CLI Statistics of your MUSic listening habbits.
+CLI data visualization of your music listening habbits.
+Using lastfm API